joelweinberger/personal-website/README.md

   2.6.24 onward.
 To do so, compile the server, then, as root, run `setcap 'cap_net_bind_service=+ep' /path/to/server`.
 This should allow the executable to bind to privileged ports without any other escalation of privileges.
-You can also just use the script `./tools/set-privileged-ports-cap` to set the privilege on the server file.
+You can also just run `sudo ./tools/set-privileged-ports-cap server` to set the privilege on the server file.

 Recommended Linux system service setup: